-Start by placing 1 pound of each boneless and skinless chicken thighs and thin-cut breasts into a large bowl.
-I use thin cut chicken breast because when it’s cut into bite-size pieces it’s the same thickness as the thighs.
+Place 1 pound of each boneless and skinless chicken thighs and thin-cut breasts into a large bowl.
+I like to use thin cut chicken breast because when it’s cut into bite-size pieces it’s the same thickness as the thighs.

-…1/2 teaspoon ground sumac berries and 1/4 teaspoon of both ground cinnamon and white pepper.
+And a 1/2 teaspoon ground sumac berries, 1/4 teaspoon of both ground cinnamon and white pepper.

-Then grate in 4 medium-ish cloves of garlic.
-Grating garlic is the best way to get garlic into a dressing or marinade.
-Whereas mincing garlic leaves you with larger pieces of garlic that will burn up or fall off the chicken, grated garlic sort of melts into the dressing or marinade and sticks to the meat better.
+Grate in 4 medium cloves of garlic.
+Garlic that has been grated, is the best way to get garlic into a dressing or marinade.
+Whereas mincing garlic leaves you with larger pieces of garlic that could potentially burn up or fall off the chicken, grated garlic sort of melts into the dressing or marinade and sticks to the meat better.

-Squeeze the juice from a large and juicy lemon.
-It almost doesn’t fit in my juicing contraption.
+Squeeze the juice from 1 large and juicy lemon.
+It almost doesn’t fit in my juicer.

-Lastly, add in 2 tablespoons of safflower, sunflower or extra light olive oil.
+Lastly, add in 2 tablespoons extra light olive oil.
 Any high-heat safe oil will work.

-Then drain the water from your skewers, and thread!
+Drain the wooden skewers, and thread!
 I alternate thigh and breast meat so that each skewer gets a little of each.
 Plus my OCD brain won’t allow it any other way.

-Place on your grill that is HOT and has been preheated to medium-high.
-Once the chicken are on the grill, I reduce the heat to medium and cook, rotating the skewers until fully cooked, which is anywhere between 5-8 minutes.
+Preheat your grill to medium-high.
+Once it’s hot, place the chicken on the grill, I reduce the heat to medium and cook, rotating the skewers until fully cooked.
+Which is anywhere between 5-8 minutes.
 A hot grill will cook these quickly and give you good grill marks, just remember to turn it to medium to avoid over cooking or burning.
 And watch those skewers!
 There’s still a chance they will catch fire even if they’ve been soaked, so don’t venture too far from the grill.

 As you can see, the ends of some of my skewers still caught fire and some just blackened.
 It happens.